 ‘How vain it seems to write when one knows how to feel. — Emily Dickinson

 At 21, Emily wrote to Susan in February 1852, when Susan was teaching school in Baltimore: “Will you let me come dear Susie — looking just as I do, my dress soiled and my grand old apron and my hair … I have been hard at work this morning, and I ought to be working now — but I cannot deny myself the luxury of a minute or two with you.”

 And, impatient with the distance between them, she went on, “how vain it seems to write when one knows how to feel — how much more near and dear to sit beside you, talk with you, hear the tones of your voice.”

 And yet she wrote to Susan for decades while they lived a lawn away from each other.
 Susan held her dinner parties with Ralph Waldo Emerson, Frances Hogson Burnett and Noah Webster.
 And Emily went to some of them, but more often she sat at her desk in her sunny room or walked in her father’s 14 acres of fields.

 She went uncorsetted in light cotton cloth, easy to clean after gardening or baking.
 Shumway described her pouring rum over dried fruit for a West Indian black cake, walking her dog and sitting behind the flour bin to jot a verse on an envelope.
-She always carried a pencil in her pocket, in a light dress like a bathrobe.
+She always carried a pencil in her pocket, in a comfortable dress like a bathrobe.